junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "What used to be Nebraska," the woman answers simply.
 "Somewhere outside Central City, if I have to guess."

-"What do you mean 'what used to be'?"
+"What do you mean by 'what used to be'?"
 Jimmy is worried.

 They stare at him like he's an alien.